turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/stacks_methods_and_program_flow.markdown

 __Your Turn__

-Now, get with a partner and try to walk through the stack modeling exercise from before.
+Get with a partner and try to walk through the stack modeling exercise from before.

 * Hint 1: We'll probably see a lot of stack frams for the same `fibonacci` method - that's ok.